kharchenkolab/conos/vignettes/walkthrough.md

 ##   ..$ sample.groups:List of 2
 ```

-Let's look at the results for the B cells
+Let’s look at the results for the B cells:

 ```r